pasinduanuradhaperera/Simpy_tutorial/CONTRIBUTION.md

 3. **Improving Documentation**: Help improve the documentation by suggesting edits or creating new content.
 You can do this by submitting pull requests or suggesting edits in issues.

-## Code of Conduct

-Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) while participating in this project.
-We are committed to creating a welcoming and inclusive environment for all contributors.

 ## Style Guide

 Follow these guidelines when contributing: